 …After graduating at the top of her class at TCU, she went on to Harvard law school.
 Dru and I lived with her the first semester but our parents soon realized that it would be better if we stayed in our childhood home in Texas, be around extended family and attend our regular schools.
 This was a decision made by both parents.
 I have recently heard the phrase “abandoned” quite often in the past week.
 That our mother “left us to be raised by our father” while she went on to pursue her education.
 Not only is this ridiculously unfair; it’s completely untrue.
 Dru and I have always been her number one priority.
 Always.
 And every decision our parents made was with our best interests at heart.
 We had an amazing support system while she was at Harvard and she was constantly traveling back and forth from school to be with us.
 I’m proud that my parents were able to make this arrangement work.
 People should be less concerned about who paid for what and pay more attention to the fact that she was accepted to Harvard law school, a dream she believed was unachievable…

 May I just say?
-That was well done Bristol.
-As a fan of Sen. Davis I’m pleased to have you on the other side trying to make Wendy the far-flung and hard-working law school bitch too lazy to pay her own way or earn the love and respect of her children who stupidly defend and love and respect her probably because she always loved them back.
-And because she was always there for them, day after day, year after year, Jane Fonda, Communism etc. But feel free to correct her daughters at any time as you see fit.
-Because I’m betting if there’s anyone who can speak with any authority about the life of their mom, Wendy Davis, it’s you.
+Well done Bristol.
+As a fan of Sen. Davis I’m pleased to have you on the other side trying to make Wendy the hard-working law school bitch too lazy to pay her own way or earn the love and respect of her children who stupidly defend and love and respect her probably because she always loved them back.
+Also because she was always there for them, day after day, year after year, Jane Fonda, Communism etc. But feel free to correct her daughters any time as you see fit.
+Because I’m betting if there’s anyone who can speak with any authority about the life of their mother, Wendy Davis, it’s got to be you.